Business-improvement.eu

 Japan

 The basis of lean manufacturing was laid as early as the 1950s by Toyota in Japan.
-Back then Toyota’s workplace manager, Taiichi Ohno decided that only those industry processes that create value for customers are profitable.
+Back then Toyota’s workplace manager, Taiichi Ohno decided that only industry processes that create value for customers are profitable.
 With this thought in mind he planted the seed for the famous Toyota Production System.
-Ton Aerdts points out: “You’ll notice that in Japan they are already applying Lean at third and fourth-level suppliers, while here in Europe we still have to get started.”
+Ton Aerdts points out: “You’ll notice that in Japan they are already applying Lean at third and fourth-level suppliers.”

 Womack & Jones distinguish the following five steps in the lean improvement cycle: